 Bt Crops: Definition, Types, Examples, Diagram, Questions, Process

-Bt crops are transgenic plants that have been genetically engineered with the DNA of the Bacillus thuringiensis bacteria.
+Bt crops are transgenic plants genetically engineered with the DNA of the Bacillus thuringiensis bacteria.

 Bacillus thuringiensis: The Bacterium Behind Bt Crops

 Bacillus thuringiensis is a soil bacterium that produces certain proteins toxic to specific kinds of insects.
-The toxins produced by Bt bind to the receptors in the gut of the target insects, thereby causing cell lysis and death to provide a natural pest control mechanism.
+This is one of the best examples of Bt crops.
+The toxins produced by Bt bind to the receptors in the gut of the target insects, causing cell lysis and death, providing a natural pest control mechanism.

 Mechanism of Bt Toxin in Pest Control